 EZ: Thank you very much for sitting with us Jo!

 EZ: Our North American Employee Engagement Conference is on June 08, 2017 in Chicago.
 Featuring Delta, Harvard Business School, Chillis Restaurants, Caesars Entertainment, food, drink & entertainment and much more.
 We are providing all Engagement Zone readers 50% off with the code EEAWARDS.
-If you would like to to see the line-up and attend then please click here.
+Find more information on attending our North America Conference.